zellwk/zl-fetch/README.md

 ## Download/install

-You install zlFetch through npm or yarn.
+You can install zlFetch through npm or yarn.

 ```
 # Installing through npm